IanEscober/ianescober.github.io/_posts/2020-08-29-optimizing-reflection-for-a-simple-object-mapper.md

         columnNames.Add(reader.GetName(i));
     }

-    // Iterate and store column name and row value to the Dictionary while (reader.Read())
+    // Iterate and store column name and row value to a Dictionary while (reader.Read())
     {
         foreach(var columnName in columnNames)